franksalomon/franksalomon/README.md

 - **Master's in Mathematical Modeling, Statistics, and Computing**
   University of Zaragoza and University of the Basque Country
-  *Focus on Time Series Analysis and State-Space Models*

 ### 💼 Experience